 In this article:

 Before you can get started using Terminal Payments in Gentu, you will need to register for this functionality.
-This can be done on our webpage for Patient Payments.
-You can also contact the Ezidebit Sales Team on 07 3124 5500 (Option 2 for Sales).
-It may take up to 48 hours for your account to be activated.
+This can be done on our webpage for Patient Payments, or by contacting our Sales Team on 1300 889 362.
 Once activated, you should receive your Ezidebit Terminal in 3-5 business days.

 Once you have received your terminal from Ezidebit, you will need to pair this in Gentu.
 Pairing will ensure that Gentu is able to send information to the terminal, and also receive information once a payment is complete.